 In this post, we will be discussing the two methods that guide you on how to know if someone read your email and the best way to increase open rates.

-Use third-party, email tracking applications
+Use these email tracking tools

 If you are an employer or are running a business, you might require more than just knowing whether your email was opened or not.
 Apart from email opens, you might be interested in certain insights or metrics that might shape your strategy or next decision making.